-- money. - 18 The annual update of the Strategic Plan in February 2017 revised the Council's vision and corporate objectives covering the period 2017-20. - 19 Underpinning these over arching priorities are a series of measurable (SMART) objectives so that every member of staff and our community can feel fully engaged in the process.
-The council also plays a major role in the Local Strategic Partnership, which is made up of key stakeholders from Herts Valleys NHS Clinical Commissioning Group, Hertfordshire Police Constabulary, Police and Crime Commissioner, Hertfordshire County Council, Parish Councils, Thrive Homes, Watford Community Housing Trust Voluntary
+- develop and improve access to good quality housing; - create prosperity for all and access to opportunities; - support the most vulnerable people in the district; - provide a healthy and safe environment; - reduce health inequalities, promote healthy lifestyles, support learning and community organisations. - 20.
+Underpinning these overarching priorities are a series of measurable (SMART) objectives so that every member of staff and our community can feel fully engaged in the process.
+The Council is also the lead authority for the Local Strategic Partnership, which is made up of key stakeholders from Herts Valleys NHS Clinical Commissioning Group, Hertfordshire Police Constabulary, Police and Crime Commissioner, Hertfordshire County Council, Parish Councils, Thrive Homes, Watford Community Housing Trust, West Herts College, Department of Work and Pensions (Job Centre), Voluntary and Business Sectors.